- Undergraduate Admissions+

 Every effort is made to accommodate the dietary requirements of all Pembroke members.
 We provide, for instance, vegetarian, vegan, halal and kosher options to those who have registered their needs and obtained a 'dietary card'.
 We regularly produce allergen information related to all dishes, and members of staff are happy to be consulted should you have any concerns.

-Information about Hall procedures and etiquette, plus alcohol regulations, is available on pages 60-63 of the Student Handbook.
+Information about Hall procedures and etiquette, plus alcohol regulations, is available in the Student Handbook.

 Pembroke has a Sustainable Food Policy, which can be viewed by College members on the intranet.